Red Roulette by Desmond Shum (Scribner) ~Janet Brown

 His three daughters are in good schools, with the two oldest in the U.S. His wife is an artist, Japanese by birth but with most of her life shaped by living in Paris.
 In addition to the home in Shanghai, the family has a country place, a house in Vancouver, a village house in Zhejiang, an apartment in Paris, and an estate in Bordeaux.

 And yet as the years fly backwards, unhappiness settles in like a rot.
 Leo’s wife plans to leave him but her plans are set aside when she learns one of her daughters needs an abortion.
 His oldest daughter is a kleptomaniac who has made cruelty her second-favorite hobby.
 His youngest, at sixteen, has discovered a flair for sex work.
-His mother-on-law, teetering on the edge of dementia and living in a palatial assisted-living facility in France, has recently been diagnosed with an STD.
+His mother-in-law, teetering on the edge of dementia and living in a palatial assisted-living facility in France, has recently been diagnosed with an STD.
 Leo “loved them, all of them,” but he has lost interest.
 Slipping into another life is a thought he occasionally entertains, but—”how tiring.”

 Wrapping her novel in snatches of time, Min mercilessly dissects this family, through the eyes of people who work for them and through the moments that bring yet another crack in their perfection.
 When she finally takes her readers to where this family began, at Leo’s wedding, where he sees his bride as “the loveliest, most reckless person he knew,” what pervades this event is “Spirit, grief, memory, and that, too, edited and faded over time.”